apache/celix/libs/dfi/README.md

   ~~~
   *Notes*

-  - The return type of the function must be N, because remote service calls usually return error codes.
+  - For RPC interface, the return type of methods must be N, because remote service calls usually return error codes.
-  - Currently, the function only supports one output parameter, so the function cannot be defined in a multi-output parameter form.
+  - Currently, the method only supports one output parameter, so the method cannot be defined in a multi-output parameter form.

 #### Interface Description File

 An interface description file is that the interface file written using the interface description language, and its file suffix is ".descriptor".
-Generally, for the association between the remote service instance and the interface description file, the interface filename tends to match the remote service name."
+Generally, to associate the remote service instance with the interface description file, the interface description filename should be consistent with the remote service name."

 The interface description file should exist in the bundle where the interface user or provider is located, and the description information should be consistent with the interface header file in use.
 When generating a bundle, we usually store the interface description file in the following paths of the bundle: "META-INF/descriptors/", "META-INF/descriptors/services/ ".